The Best Investments in a Recession

 When the economy falters or interest rates rise, or both, real estate prices also tend to drop over the near team.

 Over longer timeframes, when economic certainty returns, it’s likely that property prices will continue their upward trend.
-So, anyone in a good position to buy could find themselves in a great position to secure property at discounted prices.
-This could be people with cash reserves, stable employment prospects, and/or plenty of equity built up in their own homes.
+So, anyone in a good position to buy could currently find themselves in a great position to secure property at discounted prices.
+This could be people with cash reserves, stable employment prospects, or plenty of equity built up in their own homes.

-Even if you just buy a home you intend to live in for the long term, buying in a weakened market is still a wise move.
+Even if you just buy a home you intend to live in for the long-term, buying in a weakened market is still a wise move.
 With time, you’re likely to build equity faster.

-5. Precious Metals
+8. Precious Metals

 Some investors like to use precious metals, like gold and silver, as possible protection against economic shocks and inflation.
 The idea is that these metals retain some form of value even as inflation erodes the value of currencies.